-This part-time clinical education experience is concurrent with PTY 627 Cardiovascular & Pulmonary Systems.
 This part time clinical education component gives the students an opportunity to apply their didactic material and to interact with patients in a general health care facility, or hospital.
 Practice of examination, evaluation, goal setting, documentation and application of physical therapy interventions appropriate to the student's skill level are carried out under the supervision of a licensed physical therapist.
 Students are expected to practice in a safe, professional, ethical manner with adherence to legal practice standards.
 Students are responsible for their own transportation to and from the assigned clinical facility.
 This course is open only to students enrolled in the entry level DPT program.
-Students must be enrolled in PTY-627 and PTY-627 Lab.

-PTY 627: Patient/Client Management: Cardiovascular and Pulmonary Systems
+PTY 627 : Patient/Client Management: Cardiovascular and Pulmonary Systems

 3 Lecture hours per week.
 This course is designed to enhance the knowledge and skills of the student in the care of patients with cardiovascular and/or pulmonary impairments.
 It will expose students to information and techniques necessary for patient evaluation, development of intervention care plans and appropriate goals for the desired outcomes identified, for a variety of cardiovascular and pulmonary impairments and diseases.
 This course is open only to students enrolled in the entry level DPT program.
 Students must be enrolled in PTY-625 and PTY-627 Lab while taking this course.

-PTY 521 & 522
+Prerequisites PTY 521 & 522